jonnew/ONIX/README.md

-# A set of hardware for serialized, very-high channel count electrophysiology (recording and stimulation)
+## A set of hardware, firmware, and host APIs for serialized, very-high channel count electrophysiology (recording and stimulation)

-__Maintainer__ jonnew
+- __Maintainer__: jonnew

-__Note__This work is a second-order fork.
+__Note__ This work is a second-order fork.
 It is based on the following open source
 designs:

 1. [Intan's headstages](http://intantech.com/index.html): no license provided